dhana2552/google-capstone-bellabeat/README.md

 The code is available in https://www.kaggle.com/code/dhanalakshmic/bellabeat-case-study where I have used R programming for Prepare, Process and Analyze phases

-The share phas was achieved by using Tableau tool where a deep analysis was done with the data and published: https://public.tableau.com/app/profile/dhanalakshmi8752/viz/Bellabeat-CaseStudy_16500383994520/Slides
+The share phase was achieved by using Tableau tool where a deep analysis was done with the data and published: https://public.tableau.com/app/profile/dhanalakshmi8752/viz/Bellabeat-CaseStudy_16500383994520/Slides